 Rides By on Jul 30, 2013

-The brand new BMW i3 ($41,350) is an electric car that’s not looking to impress you with its speed specs.
-“Urban mobility” is the keyphrase here as the i3′s shape and innards are designed to maximize efficiency, not horsepower.
-BMW says you’ll be able to go 80 to 100 miles before the juice runs out, and they’re also touting the vehicle’s petite size and turning radius–features that are tailor-made for city driving.
+The brand new BMW i3 ($41,350) is an electric driverless car that’s not looking to impress you with its speed specs.
+“Urban mobility” is the keyphrase here as the i3’s shape and innards are designed to maximize efficiency, not horsepower.
+BMW says you’ll be able to go 80 to 100 miles before the juice runs out, and they’re also touting the vehicle’s petite size and turning radius–features that are tailor-made for city driving, just make sure to know your state seat belt laws to avoid hefty fines.
 With an interior that aims for both sassy and classy (the dashboard is made of dried grass), the i3 looks likely to carve out its own niche.

 Rides By on Jul 22, 2013